LearnersGuild/guide/Phases/README.md

 # Phases

-There are 5 sequential phases that learners move through.
+There are 5 sequential learning phases in our web development program.
+A phase is an eight \(8\) week period of time in which learners tackle a new a set of web dev skills, put skills into practice or are working on getting hired.

-To start phases 2, 3, and 4, learners must pass an interview \(interviews include a coding challenge\).
+To start phases 2, 3, and 4, Learners must successfully complete a phase interview which includes a coding challenge and technical comprehension interview.
 See more details in the [Interviews](./Interviews) section.

 ### Pacing

-Each phase is designed to contain curriculum that should be able to be completed in 5 weeks, with the expectation that learners take the phase interview in their 6th week.
+Learners should aim to move through the beginning of the program as quickly as possible without compromising their learning.
+The first three phases contain curriculum that should be able to be completed in 5 weeks.
+It should take a learner six \(6\) weeks, including phase interview, to complete any of the first three phases.
+Eight \(8\) weeks is the maximum amount of time a learner can spend in phases 1, 2 or 3, respectively.

+ with the expectation that learners take the phase interview in their 6th week.
 Phases 1-3 _must_ be completed within 8 weeks, so the latest a learner can take a phase interview is in week 8.

 Learners may choose to complete a phase interview at any time during the phase, but, there are two rules: